Human Perception of Intrinsically Motivated Autonomy in Human-Robot Interaction: Introduction

-Note that we approach HRI from a nontraditional perspective.
-To have behavior generated by an intrinsic motivation algorithm we cannot externally impose specific behaviors or behavior patterns, and consequently, cannot simply control for isolated behaviors to study how each of them impacts the human perception of said robot.
-Instead, we compare two holistic robot behaviors in this study: One behavior results from a robot that constantly adapts based on its intrinsic motivations.
-The other behavior, the baseline, results from a robot that pre-adapted its internal parameters based on its intrinsic motivations, but is not intrinsically motivated during the study.
-We will see that the robot that continues adaptation based on its intrinsic motivation, i.e., the intrinsically motivated robot, displays behavior that participants rated as more warm compared to the baseline behavior.
+We will see that the robot that continues adaptation based on its intrinsic motivation, i.e., the intrinsically motivated robot, generates behavior that participants rated as more warm compared to the baseline behavior.
 This is a step towards the long-term goal of producing a robot capable of sustained interaction, as it suggests a method to induce a positive social attitude towards the robot in the human.
 Further studies are, of course, needed to see if this effect for Warmth transfers from human-human interaction to human-robot interaction.
 We also still need to investigate if higher perceived Warmth for a robot actually leads to more sustained interaction.
 The interplay between personality and social relationships is still an ongoing -- and complex -- investigation for human-human interaction~\citep{GeukesBreilEtAl-19}.
 Our expectation, which needs to be confirmed in future work, is that a robot which is perceived as warm~(friendly, trustworthy) is more likely to receive more positive interactions from people and will facilitate long-term interactions.